 How to Buy Insurance for Your Home-Based Business

-Purchasing small business insurance for your home-based business is quick and easy through Coterie’s online quote tool.
+Purchasing small business insurance for your home-based business is quick and easy through Coterie and your insurance agent.
 Enter some information about your business to find, select, and purchase the policy and coverage.

 Policies are issued within minutes, allowing you to protect your home-based business with an insurance policy designed to cover what homeowners insurance does not.